The NHS of Baltimore is proud to be part of the Project Reinvest. Discover the possibilities of homeownership and find out if it’s right for you!

 Project Reinvest funds are provided as a deferred payment loans for owner-occupied properties.
 As long as the borrower resides in the home the loan will remain deferred at 0% until the buyer sells or refinances the 1st mortgage loan.
 If the house is no longer a principle residence or the property is transferred, repayment of the balance of funds will be immediately due.

-Project Reinvest funds are available for any borrowers with a HOUSEHOLD income up to 100% of the area medium income (AMI) We have 50 awards for borrowers between 80% and 100% of median and 250 awards for borrowers below 80% of median.
+Project Reinvest funds are available for any borrowers with a HOUSEHOLD income up to 80% of the area medium income (AMI) We have 25 awards remaining for borrowers below 80% of median in economically distress areas.
 The numbers are currently being calculated by HUD and are expected to be available by the end of March, 2020.
 For 2019, the 100% AMI for a family of 4 was $101,000.

 Yes.
 HOUSEHOLD income is calculated using all income for people over the age of 18 living in the home after the purchase.

 There is no asset test for Project Reinvest.

 A complete list of participating lenders is posted on this site and updated as additional partners are added.
 No mortgage brokers will be included in the program.

 Homeownership counseling is an eight hour class that teaches about the home buying process.
 It includes a one hour session with a certified counselor.
 You may schedule a class with NHS or participate in the online class through NHS of Baltimore partner eHome America.
 You may also receive your homeownership counseling from any approved counseling agency listed on our website.
 Click here for a list of agencies.
 In Maryland a buyer must also attend a 1 on 1 counseling session.
 This is scheduled after your 8- hour class with the same counseling agency.
 You must complete your homebuyer class and your 1 on 1 counseling session before signing a contract to purchase your home.